 Your description is a much longer piece of YouTube meta, so you can really go to town with your YouTube keywords here.
 You've got up to 5,000 characters to fill in, and we strongly advise that you aim to use every single one.
 This really is a golden opportunity, not only to get people motivated to watch all of your video, but also to be indexed correctly through well researched YouTube keywords.

 You may have noticed that, on the search page itself, only a small part of the description actually shows up; 120 characters of it to be precise.
 This doesn't affect indexing, but it does mean you have to plan your YouTube description carefully to really hook people into clicking through from just the first sentence or two.

-At the end of your YouTube description, include a call to action to direct viewers on what to do next (subscribe, click through to website, look at a product, watch more videos etc.)
+At the end of your YouTube description, include a call to action to direct viewers on what to do next (subscribe, click through to the website, look at a product, watch more videos, etc.)